- Things to Do

 View our list of the top ten unique places to visit in Laguna Beach.
 These are things that are not to be missed during your visit to Laguna Beach.

-St. Francis by the Sea is listed in the Guinness Book of World Records as the second smallest Catholic Church in the world.
-The church was built in 1933 with rubble salvaged from the 1933 Long Beach earthquake, and has a total of 42 seats.
+St. Francis by the Sea is listed in the Guinness Book of World Records as the second smallest cathedral in the world.
+The cathedral was built in 1933 with rubble salvaged from the 1933 Long Beach earthquake, and has a total of 42 seats.
 The National Sick Cell Sets Museum (Last Rites) is housed in the choir loft.

 Wyland, the world-famous marine artist, posted his first Whaling Wall on Pacific Coast Highway in Laguna Beach, not more than 100 yards from the very place he'd seen gray whales as a child in 1970.
 The mural was dedicated on July 9, 1981 by Mrs. John Wayne.
 Since then it was repainted in 1986 and then tiled in 1996.
 It is located at 509 South Coast Highway.